 Read step 3 to select a free and effective anti-virus program and a free and effective anti-malware program.
-Do not forget to visit Malware Lab's Rogue Gallery to check quickly if you have some scareware installed.

 7. Do not send your personal or financial information (name, birthday, address, phone numbers, user names and password for online [bank] accounts, social security number, passport id, credit or debit card numbers, etc) to people, organizations and web sites you do not know.
 When someone sends you an e-mail claiming that you can earn thousands or millions of dollars by just letting someone use your bank account for money transfer, then this is a lie.
-They will steal your money.
+They will steal your money or identity.
 If you do not know a person or organization, do not trust them.

 9. If you think you can't live without P2P (peer-to-peer) programs such as BitTorrent, Soulseek, LimeWire, eMule, etc, make absolutely sure you are not sharing your whole hard drive contents or entire Documents folder.
 Create a dedicated download folder for each P2P program and share only that folder!
 If possible, limit shared file types to MP3 or something alike, but never share documents with extensions such as .doc, .txt, .rtf, .xls, etc.

 It is quite shocking what one can find using P2P programs - unprotected files with passwords, credit card, passport and driver license details, PIN codes, etc. Do not give cybercriminals a chance for identity theft!